 Biology: ESE/Bi 166, 168, Ge/ESE 170, Bi 117, ESE/Ge 148 c.

 Other classes may be substituted for these menu requirements with the approval of the option representative.
-A student with substantial prior experience in geobiology (e.g., M.S. degree) may use prior course work to substitute up to 45 of these units with the approval of the geobiology option representative.
+A student with substantial prior experience in geobiology (e.g., an M.S. degree) may use prior course work to substitute up to 45 of these units with the approval of the geobiology option representative.
 All students must have a basic knowledge of organic chemistry at the level of Ch 41 a.
 This requirement may be met by previous course work or through successful completion of this class.

 Geochemistry.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geochemistry are required to demonstrate an understanding of the field through a total of 90 units of course work at the 100 level or higher spread over four of the subdisciplines offered in the option: petrology/ mineralogy, isotope geochemistry, cosmochemistry, water chemistry/oceans, atmospheres, and biogeochemistry.
-A student with substantial prior experience in some of the subdisciplines may use prior course work to substitute up to 45 of these units with the approval of the geochemistry option representative.
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geochemistry are required to demonstrate an understanding of the field through a total of 90 units of course work at the 100 level or higher spread over four of the subdisciplines offered in the option: petrology/mineralogy, isotope geochemistry, cosmochemistry, water chemistry/oceans, atmospheres, and biogeochemistry.
+A student with substantial prior experience in some of the subdisciplines may use prior course work to substitute for up to 45 of these units with the approval of the geochemistry option representative.
 In the oral candidacy exam, the student will be subject to examination in all four of the chosen subdisciplines.
 All students must have a basic knowledge of chemistry at the level of Ch 21 and mathematics at the level of Ge 108.

 Geology.
-The geology option requirements are (1) two of Ge 102, 103, or 104, which also satisfy the basic division requirement; (2) 36 units in 100-level science or engineering courses taken outside the GPS division, or in courses cross-listed with other divisions.
-Ch 21 abc may be included as part of these units; (3) 36 units of advanced field geology, in the form of three terms of Ge 121 abc taken from three different instructors; (4) an additional 18 units of 100- or 200-level courses within the GPS division.
-Courses that cannot be used to satisfy these requirements include research and reading courses, and certain courses constituting basic preparation in the field of geology, such as Ge 106 ab, Ge 112, Ge 114 ab, and Ge 115 abc.
+The geology option requirements are (1) two of Ge 102, 103, 104, or ESE/Ge 148 a, which also satisfy the basic division requirement; (2) 36 units in 100-level science or engineering courses taken outside the GPS division, or in courses cross-listed with other divisions.
+Ch 21 abc may be included as part of these units, and other courses below the 100 level may be included at the discretion of the option representative; (3) 36 units of advanced field geology, in the form of three terms of Ge 121 abc taken from three different instructors; (4) an additional 18 units of 100- or 200-level courses within the GPS division.
+Courses that cannot be used to satisfy these requirements include research and reading courses, and certain courses constituting basic preparation in the field of geology, such as Ge 106, Ge 112, Ge 114 ab, and Ge 115 abc.
 A grade of C or better is required for all course work that satisfies these requirements.
 Knowledge of basic physics, mathematics, and data analysis at the level of Ge 108 and ACM/ESE 118 is required of all Ph.D. candidates in geology.
 Students entering the geology option with a master's degree in a science or mathematics may be exempt from up to 45 units at the discretion of the option representative.

 Geophysics.
-In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geophysics must successfully complete the following course work requirements: two of Ge 101, 103, 104, or ESE/Ge 148 a; either Ae/Ge/ME 160 ab, APh 105 ab or a subject equivalent; Ge 161; Ge 162; Ge 163; and Ge 111 ab, and five additional 100- or 200-level science or mathematics courses.
+In addition to general Institute and basic division requirements, candidates for the Ph.D. degree in geophysics must successfully complete the following course requirements: two of Ge 101, 103, 104, or ESE/Ge 148 a; either Ae/Ge/ME 160 ab, APh 105 ab, MS 115 ab or a subject equivalent; three of Ge 161, Ge 162, Ge 163, or Ge 164, and Ge 111 ab, and the choice between a minor in any field at Caltech or five additional 100- or 200-level science or mathematics courses.
 It is highly recommended that these courses be taken in the first year.
 Students may substitute another course for a required course if they can demonstrate to an option representative that they have already had the material in the required course.